-The elder and special needs law practice is unique.
-It often involves a person whose health and mental condition requires special care, attention, and protection because he or she may have a memory, mobility, other disabling impairment, chronic condition, or other illness.
-Supporting its members to negotiate and protect these clients, the NAELA Aspirational Standards for the Practice of Elder and Special Needs Law Attorneys
+The practice of elder and special needs law is unique.
+It often involves a person whose health and mental condition requires special care, attention, and protection because they may have a memory, mobility, other disabling impairment, chronic condition, or other illness.
+Supporting its members to negotiate and protect these clients, the NAELA Aspirational Standards for the Practice of Elder and Special Needs Law

-- Assist attorneys in navigating the many difficult ethical issues that often arise when representing elder individuals and individuals with disabilities;
+- Assist attorneys in navigating the many difficult ethical issues that often arise when representing older adults and people with disabilities;

 - Raise the level of professionalism in the practice of elder and special needs law; and